revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Angular/01-IntroductionToAngular.md

 Then `npm start` will run `ng serve.

-The `ng serve` commis and used when developing your application locally.
+The `ng serve` command is used when developing your application locally.
 It starts up a local development server, which will serve your application while you are developing it.

 </blockquote>
 </details>